brimdata/zed/README.md

 ## Why?

-We think data is hard and it should be much much easier.
+We think data is hard and it should be much, much easier.

 While _schemas_ are a great way to model and organize your data, they often [get in the way](https://github.com/brimdata/sharkfest-21#schemas-a-double-edged-sword)